 CLASIC students are expected to earn a minimum grade of B in all LING and CS CLASIC Core courses and must maintain a minimum GPA of 3.0.
-For any course to count toward a degree, the Graduate School requires a minimum grade of C (not C-), in addition to the requirement for a minimum GPA of 3.0 https://www.colorado.edu/graduateschool/academics/graduation-requirements/masters-graduation-information/master-degree-checklist
+For any course to count toward a degree, the Graduate School requires a minimum grade of C (not C-), in addition to the requirement for a minimum GPA of 3.0.
+Please consult this checklist.